kaiwaehner/ksql-machine-learning-udf/README.md

 The [User-Defined KSQL Function ‘AnomalyKudf’ applies an H2O Neural Network](https://github.com/kaiwaehner/ksql/blob/4.0.x/ksql-engine/src/main/java/io/confluent/ksql/function/udf/ml/AnomalyKudf.java).
 The class creates a new object instance of the Deep Learning model and applies it to the incoming sensor messages for detection of anomalies.

 ## Implementation of the H2O Deep Learning KSQL UDF
+Three steps are needed to implement your own UDF:

+**1) Implement the UDF (Kudf Interface)**

 The UDF implementation can be found in the class [AnomalyKudf.java](https://github.com/kaiwaehner/ksql-machine-learning-udf/blob/master/function/udf/ml/AnomalyKudf.java).

+**2) Embed the analytic model**

-I also embedded the [H2O Deep Learning Model](https://github.com/kaiwaehner/ksql-machine-learning-udf/blob/master/function/udf/ml/DeepLearning_model_R_1509973865970_1.java) directly into the same project package for simplicity.
+I embedded a [H2O Deep Learning Model](https://github.com/kaiwaehner/ksql-machine-learning-udf/blob/master/function/udf/ml/DeepLearning_model_R_1509973865970_1.java) directly into the same project package for simplicity.
+You can embed any other model the same way, no matter if it is just Java source code or other dependencies like .zip files.

+**3) Register new UDF to FunctionRegistry**

 This new UDF needs then be registered in [FunctionRegistry](https://github.com/kaiwaehner/ksql-machine-learning-udf/blob/master/function/FunctionRegistry.java).
 That's it.
-You can rebuild the KSQL project and then use the new UDF in your KSQL queries.
+You can rebuild the KSQL project and then use the new UDF in your KSQL queries using the KSQL CLI or GUI.

 # Quick Start for KSQL Machine Learning UDF
 How to test this implementation?

+Either add the code of this project to your KSQL clone or just clone the following which already includes all code and offer the UDF for Anomaly Detection without any code changes: [KSQL UDF for Anomaly Detection](https://github.com/kaiwaehner/ksql).

 The analytic model and its dependency is already included in this project.
 You just have to start Kafka and the KSQL engine to send input streams for inference.

-Here are the steps:
+**Here are the steps to try it out:**

 confluent start kafka